 34. Focus on little known events.

-I find it easiest (specifically for WWII) to focus on a specific event, or family/person and researching all you can about that event/person.
-Whether it be a slave family during the American Civil War, or Belgian Resistance Fighters during WWII.
-Research about that small thing.
+I find it easiest (especially for WWII) to focus on a specific event, or family/person and researching all you can about that event/person.
+Whether it be a top-secret mission or Belgian Resistance Fighters during WWII, research the lesser-known events in history.

 35. Use unit studies.

-Unit studies are a way to focus deeply into one event, instead of briefly scrolling through it in a textbook.
+Unit studies are a way to focus deeply on one event, instead of briefly scrolling through it in a textbook.
 Here are some of my favorite historical unit studies.

 With this, you learn about the big events everyone else learns about, plus a real family/person/smaller event!